mirage/repr/README_PPX.md

 ### Overview

-`ppx_repr` automatically generates type representations (values of type `_ Repr.Type.t`) corresponding to type declarations in your code.
+`ppx_repr` automatically generates type representations (values of type `_ Repr.t`) corresponding to type declarations in your code.
 For example:

 ```ocaml
 type 'a tree =